msgraphtf/terraform-provider-msgraph/README.md

 - Lacks automated testing.
 - Lacks extensive logging for troubleshooting.
 - Error messages and handling can probably be improved.
+- Some resources and data sources have had to be manually adjusted (`generate/augment`), such as by excluding properties.
+Removing/fixing this will simplify development.
+- Documentation lacks examples.

 ## Requesting new endpoints
 Not all Microsoft Graph endpoints are supported.
 This is simply so that I don't get overwhelmed with issue reports or failed builds for the hundreds of endpoints that the Microsoft Graph API supports.
 So I am slowly adding new endpoints as the project matures.